spraakbanken/korp-frontend/doc/frontend_devel.md

 - `$scope.sentenceData`: The values of the structural attributes for current token / structure
 - `$scope.tokens`: All the tokens in the current sentence

 The component not an actual Angular.js component.
-It will be added to the interfacce by manually creating a new scope and using `$controller` to instatiate the controller and `$compile` to instantiate the template.
+It will be added to the interface by manually creating a new scope and using `$controller` to instantiate the controller and `$compile` to instantiate the template.

 #### Rendering attribute values in the statistics-view